Bareflank/hyperkernel/README.md

 read and follow.

 It is our goal to provide a hypervisor that others can extend to create their own hypervisors.
-To this end, it is likely that when creating your own hypervisor, some tasks will be redundant.
-For example, starting and stopping guest virtual machines, setting up guest -> guest communications, and managing vmcall permissions will likely all be needed if your particular use case requires guest virtual machine support.
+To this end, the purpose of this repository, is to provide a set of APIs that enables the creation and management of guest virtual machines.
+Because this set of APIs is designed to be generic, we intended to support (over time) the following different guest virtual machine

-The purpose of this repository, is to provide a set of APIs that enables the creation and management of guest virtual machines.
-Because this set of APIs is designed to be generic, we intended to support (over time) the following different guest virtual machine types:
+types:

 - VM applications (think [LibVMI](http://libvmi.com/) in a VM with no OS)
 - Unikernels (e.g. [IncludeOS](http://www.includeos.org))